Rabies Vaccine for Dogs: A Must-Have Defense

 Updated - Jul 28th, 2023

-Vaccinations are an essential part of keeping your dog healthy and protected from preventable diseases.
-The rabies vaccine holds particular importance, as rabies is a deadly viral disease that can be transmitted to humans and other mammals.
+Vaccinations help keep your good dog healthy and protected from preventable, and often deadly, diseases.
+The rabies vaccine holds particular importance, as rabies is an incurable viral disease that can be transmitted to humans and other mammals.
+In both humans and dogs, once rabies symptoms take hold, death is all but certain.
 By vaccinating our dogs against rabies, we not only protect them but also our communities.

-In this article, we’ll explore the importance of the rabies vaccine for dogs, its recommended timing, and how it’s administered.
-It’s important to note that while this information provides a comprehensive overview, consulting a veterinarian is crucial for personalized advice and guidance.
+In this article, we’ll explore the importance of the rabies vaccine for dogs, its recommended timing, average cost, and how it’s administered.
+Your city/state may also have laws that require your dog to be vaccinated against rabies, and consulting a veterinarian is crucial for personalized advice and guidance.

 Rabies 101

-Rabies is a dangerous disease that affects the central nervous system of mammals, including humans and dogs.
+Rabies is a dangerous viral disease that affects the central nervous system of mammals, including humans and dogs.
+Once a rabies infection takes hold and symptoms begin, there is no cure.

 Rabies is caused by the rabies virus, a member of the Lyssavirus genus, and is primarily transmitted through the saliva of an infected mammal, typically through bites.
 The virus targets the central nervous system and causes severe inflammation of the brain, which results in the death of the infected individual within a few days or weeks of the onset of clinical signs.

-However, the onset of clinical signs after rabies infection can vary widely and not become apparent for a very long time, making it extremely tricky to identify mammals suspected to be infected with rabies.
+However, the onset of clinical signs after rabies infection can vary widely and may not become apparent for a very long time, making it extremely tricky to identify mammals infected with rabies.
+Fortunately, the rabies vaccine provides an extremely effective defense for both humans and animals.

 The rabies vaccine stimulates the dog’s immune system to produce protective antibodies against the rabies virus.
 In the event of exposure to the virus, these antibodies quickly neutralize the virus, preventing its spread and the onset of the disease.
 Widespread vaccination of domestic animals, including dogs, helps prevent the transmission of rabies from wildlife such as raccoons, bats, and skunks.

-We spoke to veterinary surgeon Dr. Linda Simon, who emphasizes the importance of the rabies vaccine for dogs:
+We spoke to veterinary surgeon Dr. Linda Simon, who emphasized the importance of the rabies vaccine for dogs:

 “The rabies vaccine is mandatory in some areas.
 This is to protect the canine population but also humans, as rabies is a zoonotic disease that is fatal in both humans and animals.
 Keeping the most animals vaccinated against this disease is the best way to eradicate it once and for all.”